-In order to perform research on human subjects at the Hospital, all investigators must obtain the approval of an Institutional Review Board in accordance with hospital policy.
+In order to perform research on human subjects at Children's Wisconsin, all investigators must obtain the approval of the Children's Wisconsin Institutional Review Board in accordance with Hospital policy.
 Please refer to the Administrative Policy & Procedure: "Research: The Process of Conducting Research on Human Subjects at Children's Hospital of Wisconsin and Affiliates."